If there’s one eCommerce technique that’s important to any online store, from a brand new startup to a booming business, it’s sales funnels.

 See which performs better, or what elements aren’t doing so good, and keep on optimizing to generate more leads.

-You can make a sales funnel on your own in WordPress, but a good plugin will help make the process easier.
+You can make a sales funnel on your own in WordPress, but a good funnel builder will help make the process easier.

 They can guide you through creating landing pages, directing customers through their journey down the funnel, and optimizing important pages.

-CartFlows was created to help you design funnels for any purpose imaginable.
+CartFlows is a sales funnel builder created to help you build funnels for any imaginable purpose.
 While it does have a paid premium version, the main plugin is free.

 It integrates seamlessly with all major page builders (Elementor, Divi, Beaver Builder, or the core Gutenberg builder).
-It comes with several built-in templates, so setting up a funnel is fast and easy.
+It comes with several built-in sales funnel templates, so setting up a funnel is fast and easy.

 CartFlows also allows you to create custom thank you pages, checkout pages, and more – all optimized for the proper stage of the sales funnel.
 You can assign steps to your sales funnels either linearly or with a drag and drop canvas editor.